 The laws governing the conduct of health care providers are constantly evolving and have become increasingly complex.
 To ensure the provision of quality health care in compliance with those laws, Trilogy Health Services, LLC has developed a compliance program, which includes an Employee Standards and Code of Ethical Conduct and a Compliance Hotline.
 Our Employee Standards and Code of Ethical Conduct provides the necessary guidelines to assist us in carrying out our daily activities within appropriate ethical and legal standards.
 These obligations apply to our relationships with residents, physicians, third-party payors, contractors, vendors, consultants, and one another.
 All employees receive a copy of this Code during their orientation and they acknowledge their receipt and acceptance of the provisions of the Code through a signed Affirmation Form.

-This Code establishes standards of behavior regarding compliance with applicable law governing financial relationships among health care providers and other potential sources of referrals, and is designed to ensure that the business and billing practices comply with applicable laws.
+This Code establishes standards of behavior regarding compliance with applicable laws governing financial relationships among health care providers and other potential sources of referrals, and is designed to ensure that the business and billing practices comply with applicable laws.
 This Code is intended to apply to all relationships between Trilogy and other institutional health providers and/or physicians, and between Trilogy and its vendors and suppliers.
-The Employee Standards and Code of Ethical Conduct further reaffirms Trilogy's commitment to deliver compassionate, quality health care services that exceed our customers. expectations and are consistent with applicable state and federal health and safety standards.
+The Employee Standards and Code of Ethical Conduct further reaffirms Trilogy's commitment to deliver compassionate, quality health care services that exceed our customers' expectations and are consistent with applicable state and federal health and safety standards.

 Our mission is to provide quality healthcare to all of our residents.
 We treat all residents with respect and dignity and provide care that is both necessary and appropriate and that allows each resident to attain or maintain the resident's highest practicable physical, mental and psychosocial well-being.
 We make no distinction in the admission, transfer or discharge of residents or in the care we provide based on race, color, religion, or national origin.
 Resident care is based on identified resident healthcare needs, not on resident or organization economics.
 Upon admission, each resident is provided with a written statement of resident rights.
 Residents and their representatives will be accorded appropriate confidentiality, privacy, security and protective services, opportunity for resolution of complaints, and pastoral counseling.
 Residents are treated in a manner that preserves their dignity, autonomy, self-esteem, civil rights, and involvement in their own care.

 Trilogy provides healthcare services in several states.
-These services generally may be provided only pursuant to appropriate Federal, State, and local laws and regulations.
+These services generally may be provided only pursuant to appropriate federal, state, and local laws and regulations.
 Such laws and regulations may include subjects such as certificates of need, licenses, permits, access to treatment, consent to treatment, medical record-keeping, access to medical records and confidentiality, resident's rights, terminal care decision-making and Medicare and Medicaid regulations.
 The organization is subject to numerous other laws in addition to these healthcare regulations.
 We will comply with all applicable laws and regulations.
 All employees, medical staff members and contract service providers must be knowledgeable about and ensure compliance with all laws and regulations; and should immediately report violations or suspected violations to a supervisor or member of facility management.

 We do not pay for resident referrals.
 We accept resident referrals and admissions based solely on the resident's clinical needs and our ability to render the needed services.
 We do not pay or offer to pay anyone - employees, physicians, or other persons - for referral of residents.